Garlic soup: Spain

 In Spain, egg whites are sometimes whipped into the soup, as with egg drop soup.
-Sopa de ajo is a traditional winter soup in Palencia where it is made with bread mixed with pepper, water and garlic.
+Sopa de ajo is a traditional winter soup in Palencia and Valladolid where it is made with bread mixed with pepper, water and garlic.
 It is cooked slowly and a raw egg is often whipped into the soup as it is served.
 Sopa de ajo is also traditional in Castilian-Leonese cuisine and Castilian-Manchego cuisine.
 In Extremaduran cuisine, sopa blanca de ajos (white bean garlic soup) is a tradition.